Particl-Community/academy/guides/guide_general_obtaining_part.rst

 	#.
 Choose PART as the target cryptocurrency
 	#.
 Review the quote offered by the exchange
 	#.
 Send your coins to the address provided and wait for the transaction to be completed.
 This can take several minutes, depending on the exchange and the currency you trade for
 	#.
-Receive PART to your local wallet's :guilabel:`public` address within the :term:`Particl Desktop` client.
+Receive PART to your local wallet's :guilabel:`Public` address within the :term:`Particl Desktop` client.
 Refer to the :ref:`Receive Coins <Receive Coins>` user guide for more details

 In-App Swap Engine